You’re invited to partner with the Welcome Blanket Project and knit for refugees and other new families to America

 That’s why, when I first heard about the Welcome Blanket Project, I was so incredibly moved.

-The Welcome Blanket concept is simple: take the proposed 2,000-mile border wall between the United States and Mexico, and reimagine it in fabric.
+The Welcome Blanket concept is simple: take a proposed 2,000-mile border wall between the United States and Mexico, and reimagine it in fabric.
 Specifically, in blankets.

 The Welcome Blanket Project: Reimagining a Border Wall as a Welcoming Wall of Blankets

-Last year, the finished blankets appeared in the Smart Museum of Art at the University of Chicago.
+In its first year, these finished blankets appeared in the Smart Museum of Art at the University of Chicago.
 You can see photos of many blankets, as well as the exhibition itself, here.

 I almost forgot to tell you the best part!
-The blankets aren’t just for display purposes.
-Each blanket will go to a new immigrant family to the United States.
+The blankets weren’t just for display purposes.
+Each blanket went to a new immigrant family to the United States.
 I think this is an amazing way to welcome a new family to this country!